fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 > DISCUSS -mike, 2023-03

-Every month Charlie will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
+Every month Tee will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
   1. In the ["👋 All hands" folder](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY?usp=sharing), create a new folder using "yyyy-mm - All Hands - yyyy month name".
   2. Download a copy of the previous month's keynote file and rename the copy with the same name used to create the new folder.
   3. Update "🧑‍🚀 Welcome!" slide to reflect new hires since last month's All Hands meeting (pull this from the [🧑‍🚀 Fleeties spreadsheet](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit?pli=1#gid=0) using "**name** <em>(pronoun)</em>, position".